kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Features Define What the Model Sees

-Features describe cases.
+Features describe cases
-Models see only features.
+Models see only features
 Omitted information disappears

 ![](images/causal_inference.gif)